In 2009 the Guild…

 The Historical Marker

 The Pennsylvania Historic and Museum Commission has approved an application to place a marker at the birthplace of LL Langstroth on 106 S. Front St. in Philadelphia.
-The Guild is raising funds for this marker.
-You can donate by sending a check to:
+The Guild is raised funds to fund the marker.

 Donations were used exclusively to fund the production, installation and dedication of the historical marker.